-11. Push the bead lifting tool down towards the wheel to lift the tire bead up and over the knob portion of the demount head.
-Hold the tool and bead in this position (Figure 10).
+11. Push the bead lifting tool down towards the wheel to lift the tire bead up and over the knob portion of the demount head (Figure 10).
+The bead lifting tool may now be removed from between the tire and the wheel.